SujalPatil21/Java-Projects/Right_Aligned_Star_Pattern/README.md

 # Right Aligned Star Pattern
-This program prints a **right-aligned star pattern** based on the number of rows specified in the code.
+A program prints a **right-aligned star pattern** based on the number of rows specified in the code.

 ---